 So, here’s a couple of things to note based on our experience;

-Without access to the Bluewater Sumilon Resort, you’ll only have access to the sandbar
+Without access to the Bluewater Sumilon Resort, you’ll only have access to the sandbar.

-If you go to Sumilon Island knowing this and expecting to only have the sandbar then I believe you’re going to have a much better balance between expectation vs reality.
+However, if you go to Sumilon Island knowing this and expecting to only have the sandbar then I believe you’re going to have a much better balance between expectation vs reality.

 We found a number of previous reviews of Sumilon Island in which the visitors were frustrated with the lack of ability to move around the rest of the island freely.